Know Your Legal Rights for Medical Malpractice in Atlanta, Georgia

 What should you do if you suspect that you’ve been subjected to negligent care?

 Contacting a seasoned medical malpractice attorney like the ones at The Brown Firm in Atlanta, Ga should be the first step.

 A thorough review of the medical malpractice case details, including everything from securing pertinent medical records, to interviews with the patient, family members, and friends will be conducted by the medical malpractice lawyer to determine whether the case is actionable or not.

 Know Georgia’s Statue of Limitations

-The statute of limitations varies depending on the type of injury suffered.
-In Georgia, the general statute of limitations for a medical malpractice lawsuit is two years; however, there are rare exceptions that can either extend or shorten a patient’s time limit for filing a lawsuit.
+In Georgia, the general statute of limitations for a medical malpractice lawsuit is two years; however, there are rare exceptions that can either extend or shorten a patient’s time limit for filing a medical malpractice lawsuit.